 Future professional plans (e.g., Upon completion of the degree, do you plan to stay in your current position?
 If not, what type of position would you like to seek?); Do you plan to complete classes as a part-time or full-time student?
-If a full-time student, do you intend to seek a graduate

-You must upload into the online application system a scanned copy (PDF preferred) of the official transcript(s) from each college or university where you received your bachelor's degree(s) and completed any post-baccalaureate course work or degrees.
+If a full-time student, do you intend to seek a graduate assistantship?
+Which semester would you begin?; and received your bachelor's degree(s) and completed any post-baccalaureate course work or degrees.
 Transcripts become part of your records at Kansas State University and cannot be returned.
 Please be aware that printouts from university student portals are not considered a copy of your official transcript.